Rafah paramedic massacre: Casualties

-Investigation

-From 23 March to 30 March, a "complex, week-long rescue operation" took place involving bulldozers and heavy machinery to search for the buried bodies left under the sand and debris, while emergency responders used shovels to dig through the dirt.
-The rescue operation was complicated by the IDF's refusal to cooperate with the Red Crescent, OCHA, and the UN, denying them entry.
-On 27 March, the body of a civil defense worker was recovered, and fourteen more were recovered on 30 March.
-One medic belonging to the PRCS remained missing until it was confirmed on 13 April that he was being held by Israeli authorities.

-Following the release of the video recording, Israel changed its account of the incident, admitting that its soldiers have "made mistakes."
-Analysts have noted that Israel has a history of giving inaccurate explanations to account for its killings of civilians and of changing its version of events when evidence emerges that refutes its initial explanation.
-IDF Chief of Staff Eyal Zamir ordered an internal investigation into the incident by the unit responsible for handling suspected war crimes.
+Investigations

 According to the Israeli human rights organization Yesh Din, the system established by the IDF's general staff to investigate potential war crimes is primarily designed to shield the military from accountability while maintaining the appearance of due process.
 An analysis of Israeli military campaigns over the past decade revealed that at least 664 complaints were submitted for review, yet more than 80% were closed without even launching a criminal investigation.
 The organization concluded that the military's law enforcement system seldom pursues charges against low-ranking soldiers and almost entirely avoids investigating senior commanders.

 Autopsies were conducted by a Gazan doctor on all paramedics killed in the attack except an UN aid worker.
 The post-mortem report, reviewed by a Norwegian pathologist, found these paramedics were killed by gunfires either to their chests, abdomens or backs or to the head.
 Most of them were shot several times.

 Israeli military released the investigation report on 20 April 2025, which found the killings were caused by "several professional failures, breaches of orders, and a failure to fully report the incident."
-As a consequence, the IDF’s Golani Brigade deputy commander will be removed from his role due to his actions in the field and for delivering a report that lacked accuracy and completeness during the inquiry.
-Another commander involved in the operation in Rafah, where the deaths occurred, will face disciplinary action for his overall responsibility in the incident, according to the military.
-While acknowledging errors, the report does not call for criminal charges against the military units involved and concludes that the IDF’s code of ethics was not breached.
-United Nations humanitarian agency in Gaza, Palestine Red Crescent and Gazan civil defense denounced the investigation report; the Palestine Red Crescent said that the report was "full of lies."
+As a consequence, the IDF's Golani Brigade deputy commander will be removed from his role due to his actions in the field and for delivering a report that lacked accuracy and completeness during the inquiry.
+Another commander involved in the operation in Rafah, where the killings occurred, will face disciplinary action for his overall responsibility in the incident, according to the military.
+While acknowledging errors, the report does not call for criminal charges against the military units involved and concludes that the IDF's code of ethics was not breached.
+The United Nations humanitarian agency in Gaza, Palestine Red Crescent and Gazan civil defense denounced the investigation report; the Palestine Red Crescent said that the report was "full of lies."
+The Hind Rajab Foundation called IDF investigations into itself "fundamentally flawed and cannot be regarded as credible mechanisms of accountability".

+Forensic Architecture and Earshot published a report of their investigation in February 2026.
+According to the report, Israeli soldiers fired over 900 shots over a two hour period and did not face any return fire.
+The report found that the Israeli soldiers "were positioned on high ground" and that "[t]he emergency lights and markings of the victims' vehicles would have been clearly visible to the soldiers at the time of the attacks."
+The report also found that the area of the attacks was later transformed by construction of the Morag Corridor and the establishment of a Gaza Humanitarian Foundation site.